deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 ## Background

-In logistics algorithms team, we have a service, called dispatcher, the main purpose of which is to assign orders to riders.
+In Logistics Algorithms team, we have a service, called Dispatcher, the main purpose of which is to assign orders to riders.
 For each rider we build a timeline, where we predict where riders will be at a certain point of time;
 knowing this, we can more efficiently assign rider to order.